MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 <!-- markdownlint-disable MD001 -->
 #### Can I upgrade my standard Microsoft 365 license to use Copilot for Microsoft 365?

 Yes.
-If you have a Microsoft 365 Business Standard (E3) or Business Premium (E5) license, you can [purchase a license for Copilot for Microsoft 365](https://www.microsoft.com/microsoft-365/business/copilot-for-microsoft-365).

-Yes.
 If you have a Microsoft 365 Business Standard (E3) or Business Premium (E5) license, you can [purchase a license for Copilot for Microsoft 365](https://www.microsoft.com/microsoft-365/business/copilot-for-microsoft-365) on a one-year or three-year term basis.

 #### Can I use my Microsoft 365 Developer Program instant sandbox tenant to develop with Microsoft Copilot for Microsoft 365?